 The cartoon is by Jon, drawn in the 1960s for people he knew in Datchet

 Your comments are very welcome, as contributions or corrections to current pages, suggestions for topics, or queries about any aspect of the history of Datchet.
-Just use the Contact Us page.
+Just use the Get in Touch form.